Maximilian-Winter/MyPersonalWorld/README.md

 Premise 1: Every human is born from a woman
 Premise 2: That which creates us is our inherent nature
 Conclusion: Every human is inherently female

+Extension:
+Premise 3: Buddha taught all phenomena reflect their source Premise 4: All beings emerge from feminine matrix
+Conclusion: Ultimate reality has feminine nature
 ```
 [Vajrayogini](https://github.com/Maximilian-Winter/MyPersonalWorld/blob/38224a344ca03091281daf8733150ffa2d0cc05a/Images/Vajrayogini.png)